ascrypt/Checkout.PaymentGateway/README.md

 ## Authentication
 `X-Api-Key` should be added to the header of the requests.
 The key is defined in the `appsettings.json` file.

-The key is :
+The defined key is :

 `pgH7QzFHJx4w46fI~5Uzi4RvtTwlEXp`

 To use this in Swagger, simply click the "Authorize" button and insert it before calling endpoints.

 ## API Client Rate Limiting
-I have implemented client based rate limiting into the app using the `AspNetCoreRateLimiting` package and used the Api Keys as clients.
+I used .net 7 embeded rate limiting feature which can be configured from program.cs.

 ## Logging
 For Logging, I used Serilog and by default the log files writes to console.